kristuff/P1TRE/SECURITY.md

 ## Supported Versions

-This section tell you about which versions of your project are currently being supported with security updates.
+This section tells you about which versions of our project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |